A stock transfer form transfers shares from one person to another. Stock transfers worth £1,000 or less are usually not subject to Stamp Duty.

-- Once HMRC has checked the form and confirmed receipt of payment they will send you a letter that will confirm receipt of Stamp Duty, detail the transactions we are confirming receipt for and the reference codes, give assurance that HMRC will not pursue a penalty against the Registrar for registering the new owner of the shares
+- Once HMRC has checked the form and confirmed receipt of payment they will send you a letter that will confirm receipt of Stamp Duty, detail the transactions they are confirming receipt for and the reference codes, giving assurance that HMRC will not pursue a penalty against the Registrar for registering the new owner of the shares

-- You must send it to the registrar of the company you have bought shares in along with the stock transfer form and share certificate.
+- You must send this letter to the registrar of the company you have bought shares in, along with the stock transfer form and share certificate.
 The registrar will then issue you with your own share certificate.
 If you’re submitting a form SH03 to Companies House, you should include a copy of the letter with the certificate.

 Same day stamping service

-- Our same-day stamping service is only offered under exceptional circumstances, for example, when a document has to be stamped as soon as possible due to an unfortunate or unforeseen circumstance.
-You must email requests for the same day’ stamping service to: email@example.com
+- Their same-day stamping service is only offered under exceptional circumstances, for example, when a document has to be stamped as soon as possible due to an unfortunate or unforeseen circumstance.
+You must email requests for the same day stamping service to: firstname.lastname@example.org

 - For transactions that may need stock transfer forms stamped at short notice, please email email@example.com giving as much detail as possible, including the number of forms to be stamped, the reason or reasons for the request, and the amount of Stamp Duty.